 Robert is a strong advocate of the second amendment.

-We all have a right to life, liberty, and property.
-We also have a right to use force in defense of these rights.
-Depriving anyone of their ability to defend themselves is in itself a form of aggression, just as much as violating their life, liberty, or property.
-For this reason, Robert rejects any and all movements that omit due process while depriving individuals of their right to defend themselves.
+We have the right to defend our life, liberty, and property.
+Depriving an individual of this right is an act of aggression.
+For this reason, Robert rejects all movements that seek to omit due process while depriving individuals of their right to defend themselves.

 To help people around you learn to live a better life, be a better example.
 Forcing others to live as we see fit is too costly in blood and treasure.
 This is true for individuals, organizations, communities, and countries.